sdmx-twg/vtl/v2.1/docs/user_manual/characteristics.rst

       them as if they were operators of the language)

-   -  The use of external routines compromises the IT implementation independence, the abstraction and the user orientation; therefore external routines should be used only for specific needs and in limited cases, whereas widespread and generic needs should be fulfilled through the operators of the language;
+   -  The use of external routines compromises the IT implementation independence, the abstraction and the user orientation.
+Therefore external routines should be used only for specific needs and in limited cases, whereas widespread and generic needs should be fulfilled through the operators of the language;